By Savanna Young For Daily Mail Australia

 ‘My truth is becoming an increasingly common one in today’s society, and highlights the need for greater inclusivity, understanding and acceptance.’

-If you, or someone you know would like to talk to someone confidentially about addiction, contact Lifeline on 13 11 14 or visit Reach Out.
+If you or anyone you know needs immediate support, contact Lifeline on 13 11 14 or via lifeline.org.au.
 In an emergency, call 000.